 The International Symposia series started in 1994 with the objective of reaching out to the global research community and exchanging information on the Japanese language and communication-related research fields.
 The general organization of each symposium consists of a plenary session and a discussion session on a selected theme, and both sessions are open to the general public.
 In addition to these sessions, the Institute staff members may propose smaller scale special interest sessions on research topics of their interest.
 A planning committee is responsible for the overall organization, and the secretariat administers the event.

-National Language Institute around the World: Diversity in Language Issues
+The National Language Research Institute First International Symposium National Language Institutes Around the World: Diversity in Language Issues